The answer to the question is simple, I'm running for you!

 My family and I have lived in Ward 2 since we moved to Ajax in 2006.
-This 2018 election with the new Ajax Ward boundaries, I find myself now living in Ward 1, although I have not moved...lol.
-I'm sure many of us find ourselves in this situation!
-Regardless of the current new Ward boundaries, I will be running in Ward 2 as I have done previously.
+In the 2018 election with the new Ajax Ward boundaries, I found myself now living in Ward 1, although I have not moved...lol.
+I'm sure many of us found ourselves in this situation!
+Regardless of the Ward boundaries, I will be running in Ward 2 as I have done previously.
 Ward 2 is what I know, what I have always been part of since moving to Ajax.

 My political history goes back a few years ago when the pedestrian walkway on my street Twigg Drive at the time was a gathering point for large groups of high school kids and this led to major security concerns for our community.
 I decided to take action to have the walkway closed.
 With the help of the community, I chaired a committee that worked with Ward 2 Councilor Joe Dickson and Regional Councilor Scott Crawford to achieve this goal.
 This was a successful journey as after two years of working diligently on this, the walkway was closed.
 It was a great feeling of success and I felt like I had found my niche; working to make my community a safer and better place to live.